reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }

 ```
-This function written in Javascript and uses the Node.js runtime during execution in AWS Lambda.
+This function is written in Javascript and uses the Node.js runtime during execution in AWS Lambda.
 A handler function named `handler()` is exported that takes an `event` object and a `context` object as parameters and prints the message received from the SQS queue in the console.
 The handler function in Lambda is the method that processes events.
 Lambda runs the handler method when the function is invoked.

-We will also need to create a execution role with lambda with the following IAM policy attached:
+We will also need to create an execution role with lambda with the following IAM policy attached:

 ```xml
 {